pretix/pretix/doc/api/resources/giftcards.rst

-testmode                              boolean                    Whether this is a test gift card expires                               datetime                   Expiry date (or ``null``) conditions                            string                     Special terms and conditions for this card (or ``null``)
+testmode                              boolean                    Whether this is a test gift card expires                               datetime                   Expiry date (or ``null``) conditions                            string                     Special terms and conditions for this card (or ``null``) owner_ticket                          integer                    Internal ID of an order position that is the "owner" of
+                                                                 this gift card and can view all transactions.
+When setting this field, you can also give a ``secret``.
 ===================================== ========================== =======================================================

 The gift card transaction resource contains the following public fields: